P1ntas/Thesis/README.md

-# Tese
+# Thesis

 This repository ensures the contents of my thesis are easily reproducible to be verified by external entities.
 It provides benchmark results for two query benchmarking tools: **TPC-H** and **TPC-DS**.
-The results include plots for latency, memory usage, and IOPS.
+The results include plots for latency, IOPS, and memory and CPU usage, among other metrics.

+## Project structure

+- `./docker/shared/data/`: Contains generated dataset and queries based on the industry-standard **TPC-H** and **TPC-DS** benchmarking tools.
+The dataset files are in the `parquet` format, as these files are optimized for columnar storage and OLAP queries.

+- `./docker/shared/results/`: Results of the benchmarks.

+- `./docker/shared/scripts/`: This directory contains a suite of benchmarking scripts, including:

+    - A startup script for launching the Docker container;
+    - Scripts for executing benchmark queries;
+    - Utilities for capturing and aggregating performance metrics;
+    - Plotting scripts for visualizing the results.

+    Additionally, it includes two subdirectories:

+    - `roaring`: Contains benchmarking scripts specific to the Roaring Bitmap  ;
+    - `fast`: Contains scripts tailored for benchmarking the FAST tree.

+## Benchmark methodology

+Integrating directly with the query engine would require a deep understanding of its internal workings and could potentially interfere with its optimized query planners.
+To avoid these complications, I adopted an alternative approach.

+The scripts first build the index and then measure the performance of search and filter operations on the indexed data structure.
+Once filtering is complete, the resulting data is passed to the query engine for execution.

+This method takes a conservative approach to benchmarking.
+Although it introduces some redundancy, the results are likely to underestimate real-world performance—meaning actual usage scenarios may yield better outcomes than those measured here.

 ## Setup